15 Best Cheap Places to Travel in May

 Craving a travel adventure focused on nature and wildlife?
 You can't go wrong with a trip to Costa Rica in May.
 It's only the very beginning of the rainy season, so while you are likely to have some chance of showers, you'll get much better prices for weather that's almost as nice as it is earlier in the year.

 Arenal Volcano National Park, another popular attraction, gives tourists the chance to see a 1,633-meter-tall volcano with massive ash columns.
-The park itself boasts rich biodiversity and is home many of Costa Rica's native species.
+The park itself boasts rich biodiversity and is home to many of Costa Rica's native species.

 For even more wildlife, head to the Santa Elena Cloud Forest Reserve and the Monteverde Cloud Forest Reserve.
 They're home to some of the most interesting animals in Costa Rica, including jaguars and pumas.
 The misty environment also sets a soothing atmosphere for exploring nature.